Achaemenid Gold Recumbent Ibex

 H: 5.2 cm

 Typical of the Achaemenid style, the ferocity of these snarling animals has been tempered and restrained by decorative convention.
-Impressed from a sheet of gold, the fine anatomical details of the ibex are perfectly preserved: the hooves, the outline of the legs and, on the muzzle, the nostrils, the mouth and the bone structure of the skull and of the jaw, as well as the finely modeled hair down the back of the animal’s head, the powerful neck and heavy horns curving backwards with chased ribbing were sculpted in the round, along with the long ears held alert.
+Impressed from a sheet of gold, the fine anatomical details of the ibex have perfectly preserved: the hooves, the outline of the legs and, on the muzzle, the nostrils, the mouth and the bone structure of the skull and of the jaw, as well as the finely modeled hair down the back of the animal’s head, the powerful neck and heavy horns curving backwards with chased ribbing, were sculpted in the round, along with the long ears held alert.
 The bold facial details display wide eyes and arching eyebrows.

-There is a hollow interior with remains of bitumen core which were part of the structure which allowed the ornament to be attached to its support: probably a piece of furniture, a container, or a weapon.
+There is a hollow interior with remains of bitumen core which were part of the structure that allowed the ornament to be attached to its support: probably a piece of furniture, a container, or a weapon.
 The ibex is recumbent, with three legs folded under its rectangular curved body.
 The right foreleg is stretched out.
 The ibex is modeled in a very naturalistic attitude: it is calmly resting, straightening its neck and slightly turning its head towards the observer.
 The pose indicates the liveliness of the animal and corresponds well to the function for which the art object was designed.

 The ibex was a powerful image in Achaemenid art, associated with fertility, strength, and physical prowess.
 The image remained a favorite motif for centuries and was often employed for the decoration of armlets or necklets’ finials or handles of vases as the pieces from the Oxus Treasure (5th – 4th century B.C., the British Museum) demonstrate.